Skatteetaten/aurora-gradle-plugin/README.md

 ### Ben Manes Versions

 The Aurora plugin will add the ben manes versions plugin on demand [Ben Manes Versions](https://github.com/ben-manes/gradle-versions-plugin).

+Check out [MiscellaneousTools](src/main/kotlin/no/skatteetaten/aurora/gradle/plugins/mutators/MiscellaneousTools.kt) to see configurations - most important of which is rejecting all non-release versions.

     aurora {
         useVersions